-Following the third year of coursework, and prior to the student's 4th-year Audiology Residency/Externship, a final set of exams will be completed.
+During the third spring trimester of coursework and prior to the student's 4th-year Audiology Residency/Externship, a final set of exams will be completed.
 This summative evaluation will be conducted orally and will assess the student's ability to integrate didactic and clinic coursework through the analysis and discussion of cases designed by faculty and drawn from clinic records.
 All confidentiality requirements related to case review will be maintained.